MaxBogomol/FluffyFur/README.md

 # About:

-"Fluffy Fur" - a mod library by MaxBogomol
+"Fluffy Fur" - a mod library by MaxBogomol.
-Adds various things for rendering and simplifying development
+Adds various things for rendering and simplifying development.

 ![](https://fluffy-village.dev/assets/creations/fluffy_fur/logo.png)